 As veterans of war

-Uno study of 2018 conducted in the UK on nearly 5.000 ICU survivors found that more than half had developed at least one of these conditions a year after leaving the hospital.
+Uno studio of 2018 conducted in the UK on nearly 5.000 ICU survivors found that more than half had developed at least one of these conditions a year after leaving hospital.

 A 2014 meta-analysis brought this figure closer to a fifth.
-Anyway, "The research is clear that some people who have been hospitalized will develop PTSD", he claims Antonis Kousoulis, director of research at the Mental Health Foundation, a non-profit organization in the United Kingdom.
+Anyway, "Research is clear that some people who have been hospitalized will develop PTSD.", he claims Antonis Kousoulis, director of research at the Mental Health Foundation, a non-profit organization in the United Kingdom.

 How many will be sick?